RAGHDANN/Noon-project/README.md

 - Pulled data into **Power BI** for creating interactive dashboards.

 ### Key Insights Include:
-- Average mobile prices and trends across Amazon and Noon.
+- Average mobile prices and trends from Noon.
 - Product ratings and review counts.
 - Comparative analysis of mobile product specifications.